Manitoba Political Information

 To see a larger map, please click here.

-It also has two sister province relationships with China, one with Anhui Province and another with Henan Province.
-Although the agreement with Henan Province was signed in 1994, Manitoba has long had a close trade relationship with China – the first trade export to China from Canada, following the establishment of diplomatic relations, was Manitoban wheat.
+Although the agreement with Henan province was signed in 1994, Manitoba has long had a close trade relationship with China – the first trade export to China from Canada, following the establishment of diplomatic relations, was Manitoban wheat.

 Did You Know...

 Since 2009, almost one fifth of Manitoba’s exports have gone to Asia,

 about 95% of which has been agri-food products and metals and minerals.